HRoger/angularpresstheme/README.md

 ###Note

->Search Bar, some Foundation components, responsive design
-> are not working at this moment.
+Some Foundation components, responsive design are not working at this moment.
 See **Todo**.

 III.
 Configuration